A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Related Work

-Recent works have address the ad hoc teamwork problem under partial observability. \citet{gu2021online} presented ODITS, a reinforcement learning based approach, which utilises an information based regulariser to estimate proxy representations based solely on the learner's observations.
+Recent works have addressed the ad hoc teamwork problem under partial observability. \citet{gu2021online} presented ODITS, a reinforcement learning-based approach, which utilises an information-based regulariser to estimate proxy representations based solely on the learner's observations.
 Recently, \citet{ribeiro2022assisting} presented a Bayesian prediction algorithm for addressing partial observability in ad hoc teamwork.
 However, these works only considered closed teams.
 Unlike previous works, our proposal is the first to address the open ad hoc teamwork problem under partial observability.

+\textit{Zero-Shot Coordination.} A related problem to ad hoc teamwork is that of zero-shot coordination (ZSC) \citep{huOtherplayZeroshotCoordination2020}.
+In ZSC agents are paired together and need to coordinate on-the-fly.
+However, in ZSC reward functions are assumed to be the same across the different agents, while our definition of ad hoc teamwork assumes that the learner has no specific knowledge about the rewards of other agents~\citep{surveyadhoc}.
+Initial works in ZSC proposed an updated version of self-play, called other-play, that aims to break symmetries in MDPs to improve coordination.
+Other works have focused on how to generate teammates that have diverse policies \citep{TrajectoryDiversityZSC, rahman2023generating}.

-\textit{Belief States.} In \acp{POMDP}, many approaches are based on computing a probability distribution, or a belief state, regarding the actual state of the learner \citep{Izadi2005UsingRF, AlbrechtExploitingCausality2017}.
+\textit{Belief States.} Many approaches to find optimal policies for a \acp{POMDP} are based on computing a probability distribution, or a belief state, regarding the actual state of the learner \citep{Izadi2005UsingRF, albrecht2016causality,AlbrechtExploitingCausality2017}.
 Other works have also suggested the use of \acp{RNN} to deal with the uncertainty in the observations \citep{Wierstra2007, hausknecht2015deep}.
 However, these models are incapable of modelling the learner's uncertainty of the latent state due to only modelling the latent state as a single representation.
 A different approach was taken by \citet{NIPS2008_42e77b63}, which proposed the use of a particle filter (or sequential Monte-Carlo) \citep{Arulampalam2002} for estimating the belief state in \acp{POMDP}.
 More recently,~\citet{le2018auto} solved issues of belief update using variational autoencoders trained by optimising \ac{ELBO}.
 These improvements were later leveraged for estimating belief states in single agent \acp{POMDP} \citep{IglICML2018, SWB2021}.